brendena/sound-rebound-NN-creation/README.md

 model = DNN(network, tensorboard_verbose=3)
 ```

-Run network and then type in
+Run network and then type in terminal

 ```shell
 tensorboard --logdir='/tmp/tflearn_logs'
 ```
+Then it will spin up a server with the performace of the neural network.

 ## Resources and References